leegee/test-react-openlayers-ufo/README.md

 See [./data/mufon/](./data/mufon/) for the ingestion script.
 The data is not as verbose, but does cover quite a large area.
 The text had some HTML entities good and bad (soem of tabs and commas, presumably from others' ingestion), which are tidied by the SQL ingestion scripts.

+MUFON has much less detail, but much more data.

 ## Todo:

+* Choose datatest: norge, mufon, both (1h)
 * Sort order toggling (2h) - atm sorting is by score if the is one, otherwise by date, but dates need work
 * Tighten linting.
 * Tests.